wavefrontHQ/docs/pages/doc/logging_overview.md

 {% include note.html content="Even if logging is enabled for your environment, this feature might have to be enabled separately.
 Contact [technical support](wavefront_support_feedback.html#support)." %}

 To drill into logs from an alert:
 1. Go to the [alert viewer](alerts.html#alert-viewer-tutorial) for an alert.
+You have these options:
     * Click the link in the alert notification.
-    * In the [alert browser](alerts.html#alerts-browser-tutorial), find FIRING alerts, and click to drill down to the alert viewer.
+    * In the [alert browser](alerts.html#alerts-browser-tutorial), find FIRING alerts and click to drill down to the alert viewer.
 1. In the **Related Logs** section, click **Go to logs**.